Per CDC guidelines and Executive Order,

 Please continue to watch the www.TopsMarkets.com/Covid19Vaccinations website for updates on appointment availability.
 We appreciate your patience.

-PA: Tops pharmacies throughout Pennsylvania are currently receiving small allocations of the vaccine for teachers and child care workers and frontline workers and first responders and these frontline groups:
+PA: Tops pharmacies throughout Pennsylvania are currently receiving small allocations of the vaccine for those 12 years of age and older.

 Please continue to watch the www.TopsMarkets.com/PAVaccinations website for updates on appointment availability.
 We appreciate your patience.

 Yes.
-Appointments for a COVID-19 vaccination can ONLY be made online by clicking here
+Appointments for a COVID-19 vaccination can be made online by clicking here

 There is no cost to get the vaccine if you elect to do so, but your insurance card, proper paperwork, and photo ID is required in order to be vaccinated.